 The Sanmon Gate (or Main Gate) was rebuilt in 1785 during a general renovation of the Engakuji initiated by Seisetsu Shucho.
 The gate displays the inscription 円覚興聖禅寺 (Engaku Kosei Zenji) written by the retired Emperor Fushimi (伏見上皇, 1265-1317).
 The upper floor holds statues of Bodhisattva (the Eleven-Faced Kannon) and other saints.

 The Shozokuin (正続院) is a hermitage and the grave of Mugaku Sogen (Bukko Kokushi) located next to the Shariden Hall (舎利殿), designated a National Treasure which is said to hold the remains of Shakyamuni.
 Today, the Shozokuin is a training centre for Zen novices.

 The Kaiki-byo (開墓廟) is the mausoleum of Hōjō Tokimune (北条時宗), the patron of the Engakuji.
 The current building was constructed in 1811.

-The Hojo Hall (方丈) are the abbot's living quarters located next to a pond shaped like the character 心 (kokoro "heart").
-Nowadays, the Hojo is used for religious rituals, Zen medidation ceremonies, lectures, sermons, and the Autumn Treasure Exhibition.
+The Hojo Hall (方丈) is the abbot's living quarters located next to a pond shaped like the character 心 (kokoro "heart").
+Nowadays, the Hojo is used for religious rituals, Zen meditation ceremonies, lectures, sermons, and the Autumn Treasure Exhibition.

 The Ōgane (大鐘, Grand Bell) is a National Treasure and was cast by Hojo Sadatoki in 1301.
 Standing 2.5 metres tall, it is the largest temple bell in Kamakura.